 - 2. Pre-Industrial Baseline: The late Holocene (ca. the last two millennia) is an important temporal focus because it is long enough to allow investigation of annual to centennial climate variability, yet short enough that relevant climate boundary conditions have not changed appreciably.
 Thus, this period represents a critical pre-industrial baseline against which to compare 20th century changes in climate, the cryosphere, and atmospheric composition and chemistry.
 Existing quantitative reconstructions of climate spanning the past two millennia continue to be debated, in part due to a lack of annually-resolved records prior to 1600 B.P. in many areas, and due to the highly regional nature of many climate processes.
-A coordinated international effort to recover a spatial array of annually resolved and calibrated 2,000-year ice core records has several primary objectives: - Determining regional and high-resolution temporal patterns of temperature, precipitation, sea ice extent, and atmospheric composition and chemistry to better understand climate forcing and particularly climate feedbacks that will also operate in the near future. - Evaluating 20th century warming, precipitation, atmospheric circulation, sea ice, and atmospheric composition and chemistry changes in the context of the past 2,000 years. - Establishing the extent and regional expression of the so-called Little Ice Age and Medieval Climate Anomaly phenomena, and constraining their relationships with regional climate patterns like the North Atlantic Oscillation (NAO), Arctic Oscillation (AO), El Niño Southern Oscillation (ENSO), and Monsoons. - Calibrating local, regional, and global climate models against a recent but sufficiently long pre-anthropogenic period.
+A coordinated international effort to recover a spatial array of annually resolved and calibrated 2,000-year ice core records has several primary objectives: - Determining regional and high-resolution temporal patterns of temperature, precipitation, sea ice extent, and atmospheric composition and chemistry to

-- Determining the sensitivity of alpine glaciers and ice sheet margins to the relatively warm Medieval Climate Anomaly and relatively cold Little Ice Age, with implications for the impact of future warming on water resource availability and sea level rise. - Quantifying spatial and temporal patterns of climate-forcing mechanisms that are regionally variable (e.g., greenhouse and reactive gases, sulfate, terrestrial dust and associated biological material, black carbon aerosols), and the record of solar variability. - Assessing the relative roles of anthropogenic and natural forcing on climate evolution prior to and into the industrial period.
+- better understand climate forcing and particularly climate feedbacks that will also operate in the near future. - Evaluating 20th century warming, precipitation, atmospheric circulation, sea ice, and atmospheric composition and chemistry changes in the context of the past 2,000 years. - Establishing the extent and regional expression of the so-called Little Ice Age and Medieval Climate Anomaly phenomena, and constraining their relationships with regional climate patterns like the North Atlantic Oscillation (NAO), Arctic Oscillation (AO), El Niño Southern Oscillation (ENSO), and Monsoons. - Calibrating local, regional, and global climate models against a recent but sufficiently long pre-anthropogenic period. - Determining the sensitivity of alpine glaciers and ice sheet margins to the relatively warm Medieval Climate Anomaly and relatively cold Little Ice Age, with implications for the impact of future warming on water resource availability and sea level rise. - Quantifying spatial and temporal patterns of climate-forcing mechanisms that are regionally variable (e.g., greenhouse and reactive gases, sulfate, terrestrial dust, biological material, and carbon aerosols [black and biogenic carbon]), and the record of solar variability. - Assessing the relative roles of anthropogenic and natural forcing on climate evolution prior to and into the industrial period. - Quantifying anthropogenic emission sources and levels prior to the start of the industrial revolution (1760s), such as from early metal smelting, biomass burning, or other human activities.